How to install and configure PHP 8.1 or later/earlier with Apache on Raspberry Pi running Raspberry Pi OS (Buster or Bullseye).

 Add the PHP repository

 So how to get a fresh version of PHP then ?
-Luckily the Debian PHP maintainer hosts a repository with fresh version of PHP and it includes armhf (armv7 only!) versions too.
+Luckily the Debian PHP maintainer hosts a repository with fresh version of PHP and it includes armhf (Note: armv7 or above only!) versions too.
 Lets start by adding the repository PGP key:

 And add the PHP repository to your apt sources (adjust for the Raspberry OS version you are running, stretch/buster or bullseye)